Roche, AstraZeneca help European shares start June on high note

 "We were short at the end of last week but we're neutral now," Markus Huber, senior trader at Peregrine & Black, said.

-"Greece may not get a deal (this) week but they will probably make the (IMF) payment."
+"Greece may not get a deal last week but they will probably make the (IMF) payment."

 * Suzuki Motor will invest a further 100 billion yen in Indian production